Privacy policy

 International transfers

-Primary storage and hosting are in the EU.
-Where a vendor processes data in the United States (Postmark, Anthropic, and Stripe for payment processing), the transfer is covered by that vendor's data processing agreement with the EU standard contractual clauses.
-[TODO: Kristian: verify each vendor's current transfer mechanism at legal review, including any EU-US Data Privacy Framework certifications]
+Primary storage, hosting and analytics are in the EU.
+Where a vendor processes data in the United States (Postmark for email delivery, Anthropic for the import suggestion, and Stripe for payment processing), the transfer is covered by that vendor's data processing agreement with the EU standard contractual clauses.

 How long we keep data